 Nearest International Airport: Cuson/ Cuzon

-Time required for sight-seeing: 1 day
+The time required for sight-seeing: 1 day

 For the Incas, the cosmic and the temporal did not exist in mutual exclusion.
-For them, the sun hitch hikes at Machu Picchu!
+For them, the sun hitchhikes at Machu Picchu!
 Implausible as it may seem, when you stand in front of the mysterious and grand stone structure, the Intihuatana Stone, at the heart of the lost city of the Incas, you are filled with a sense of wonder and mystique where nothing seems impossible.
 The stone stands in direct alignment to the Sun on the equinoxes, leading to conjecture that it was used as some kind of a measuring clock or calendar by the ancient Incas.
 This sacred stone is one of the few remaining stone relics from the early Incas, most of which were destroyed by the invading Spaniards.

 Amazing as it may seem from photographs, an actual view of Machu Picchu is awe-inspiring.
 It is not just another tourist location, but a Peruvian industry, an architectural marvel, and a UNESCO World Heritage Site.
 Get prepared to be awed and outright mesmerized by this enigmatic creation at a height of 7000 feet over sea level.
-'Picchu' locally means 'hill', and 'Machu' stands for 'old'.
+‘Picchu’ locally means ‘hill’, and ‘Machu’ stands for ‘old’.
 According to traditions, Machu Picchu was built under the guidance of Pachakuteq for housing a selected few of the Incas.
-The Incas in this place are believed to have dwelled here from the middle of the 15th century to the middle of 16th century.
+The Incas in this place are believed to have dwelled here from the middle of the 15th century to the middle of the 16th century.

 Rediscovered by Hiram Bingham, an archaeologist of Yale, in 1911, these ruins date back to the 15th century.
-Set in Peruvian Andes Mountains, Machu Picchu is an adventure destination which was the abode of Inca nobility.
-Machu Picchu meaning 'Old Peak' in Quechua language has many myths and legends about itself.
+Set in Peruvian Andes Mountains, Machu Picchu is an adventure destination which was the abode of the Inca nobility.
+Machu Picchu means ‘Old Peak’ in the Quechua language has many myths and legends about itself.
 It was revered as a sacred city built by the Incas for ceremonial purposes.
-This city of about 5 square kilometers was self contained and built on hill slopes to make it inaccessible and invisible to outsiders.
+This city of about 5 square kilometers was self-contained and built on hill slopes to make it inaccessible and invisible to outsiders.
 A cloud cover at about 2000 feet above River Urubamba hides Machu Picchu from the foothills.
 The town with palaces, temples, baths and storage rooms depended on foods grown on hill terraces.
 Around 150 houses have also been discovered.
-All structures have been carved from gray granite rocks got from the mountain tops.
+All structures have been carved from gray granite rocks that got from the mountain tops.
 The creations of these structures are amazing.
 Many of these building blocks are over 50 tons, and the precision with which they have been fitted without the help of mortars is baffling.
 The arrangements of these blocks are so thorough that even a knife blade cannot be inserted at the cleavages.

 Machu Picchu Layout